 On 23 April 2010 the OECD Committee on Fiscal Affairs adopted the report entitled "The granting of treaty benefits with respect to the income of collective investment vehicles" (CIVs Report) which addresses the issue of treaty entitlement of Collective Investment Vehicles (CIVs).
 The conclusions of the CIVs Report gave rise to amendments in the Commentary to article 1 of the OECD MTC in order to deal with the granting of tax treaty benefits to income received by CIVs.
-The CIVs Report defined CIVs as widely held funds which hold a diversified portfolio of securities and are subject to investor protection in the country in which they are established.67 Although the CIVs Report does not determine the term "widely held funds", it makes reference to hundreds or even thousands of investors.68 In this regard, it can be understood that application of the CIVs Report as well as the relative provisions of the CIVs Report and the Commentary do not apply to private equity funds since they do not fulfill the conditions to be considered as CIVs, namely, the fact of being "widely held".
-This is also particularly mentioned in par.4 of the CIVs Report which states that issues of treaty entitlement with respect to investments through private equity funds, hedge funds or trusts or other entities that do not fall within the definition of CIV set out in this Report.
+The CIVs Report defined CIVs as widely held funds which hold a diversified portfolio of securities and are subject to investor protection in the country in which they are established.
+Although the CIVs Report does not determine the term "widely held funds", it makes reference to hundreds or even thousands of investors.
+In this regard, it can be understood that application of the CIVs Report as well as the relative provisions of the Commentary is limited only to funds which have multiple investors, i.e. UCITS.
+It means that the CIVs Report and the Commentary do not apply to private equity funds since they do not fulfill the conditions to be considered as CIVs, namely, the fact of being "widely held".
+This is also particularly mentioned in par.
+4 of the CIVs Report which states that issues of treaty entitlement with respect to investments through private equity funds, hedge funds or trusts or other entities that do not fall within the definition of CIV set out in this Report.

-67Par.33 of the CIVs Report, par.6.8 of the Commentary to article 1 of the OECD MTC;
+&lt;sup>67Par.33 of the CIVs Report, par.6.8 of the Commentary to article 1 of the OECD MTC;

-68Par.37 of the CIVs Report;
+&lt;sup>68Par.37 of the CIVs Report;